Fortellis/oauth-client-credentials/README.md

 ### Local development
 * `npm install`
-* __Update config.json with appropriate clientId and secret for the App
+* __Update config.json with appropriate clientId, secret and redirect_uri for the App
 * `npm start`

 __You should see the API server running on localhost port 3000__